ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 ### ChartBuilder2

 Chartbuilder 2 replaces create_chart.html with create_chart_2.html.
-On the back-end it is supported by PresetSearch instead of DictionaryLookup.
+On the back-end it is supported by EthnicityClassificationFinder instead of EthnicityDictionaryLookup.
 That is all.
 ### How it works

 Both chartbuilders have the handleNewData(success) function at their heart

 - User pastes excel content as text into the data box and clicks Okay.
-- handleNewData(success) is triggered and makes an AJAX call to the PresetSearch endpoint.
-A list of PresetSearch presets with processed data is returned.
+- handleNewData(success) is triggered and makes an AJAX call to the EthnicityClassificationFinder endpoint.
+A list of EthnicityClassificationFinder classifications with processed data is returned.
-- The success function stores all the valid PresetSearch presets (and their converted data) client side.
-It picks the first preset for preference then sets up the rest of the builder form using data from that preset.
+- The success function stores all the valid EthnicityClassificationFinder classifications (and their converted data) client side.
+It picks the first classification for preference then sets up the rest of the builder form using data from that classification.
 - When changes are made to any setting chartbuilder builds a chart object and renders in the chart area using the standard values
 - Save posts an AJAX call to the cms chartbuilder endpoint with a chart object and the current builder settings, both as lumps of json.
 These are stored as json objects in the database.
 - If the builder is reopened it will fill the data text box from the settings.
-It then calls handleNewData(success) which builds presets.
+It then calls handleNewData(success) which builds classifications.
 At the end of the regular success function it uses the rest of the settings object to set up the existing chart.

 ### Transition